 What is CFTSI?

-Children and teens impacted by trauma abuse often experience symptoms including fearfulness, anxiety, frustration in school, sleep problems, and challenges with relationships.
-Sometimes children may keep these difficulties hidden, even from their trusted and supportive caregivers.
+Children and teens impacted by trauma often experience symptoms such as fearfulness, anxiety, frustration in school, sleep problems, and challenges with relationships.
+Sometimes children keep these symptoms hidden, even from their trusted and supportive caregivers.

 How does CFTSI help?